rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMssql.md

 - There is a single argument of type QueryLogShippingConfigurationsV2Input.
 - Returns MssqlLogShippingSummaryV2ListResponse.
-### queryinstances
-Query multiple Microsoft SQL Server instances.

-- There is a single argument of type QueryMssqlInstanceInput.
-- Returns MssqlInstanceSummaryListResponse.
 ### recoverableranges
 List of recoverable ranges for a Microsoft SQL Database.